 What advice would you give to someone who is just starting a business in Jamaica?

 Get assistance from accounting consultants.
-KBA is one consultant you can contact although there are several others.
-What distinguishes us from the rest though is that we treat our clients like family.
-Shana wants her clients to tell her exactly what’s wrong, exactly why they need my services.
-Her clients are often so frustrated with the process that they hand everything over to me.
+Shana is a consultant you can contact although there are several others.
+What distinguishes Shana and her team from the rest though is that they treat their clients like family.
+Shana wants her clients to tell her exactly what’s wrong and why they need her services.
+Her clients are often so frustrated with the process that they hand everything over to her.

 Many of them genuinely don’t know that they will have tax liabilities or can even access waivers.
-The first thing she does as the consultant is look back at the history for each year; form the inception to the present.
+The first thing she does as the consultant is look back at the history for each year from the inception to the present.
 Sometimes, clients aren’t able to pay taxes in full so she would write to the TAJ on their behalf and ask for a waiver.